wakaztahir/react-staggered-grid/README.md

 ## StaggeredGridController

-If you want to swap items or force reposition items on the grid whenever you want !
+If you want to force reposition items on the grid whenever you want !
 You need a StaggeredGridController

 ```typescript